ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 ## What is a Partial

 When creating an application, you might find that certain pieces of UI code are repeated on multiple pages.
-To avoid copying and pasting the same code (which goes against best practice of writing D.R.Y. code), we can use a feature in EJS called "partials."
+To avoid copying and pasting the same code (which goes against best practice of writing DRY code), we can use a feature in EJS called *partials*.

-A partial is essentially a small EJS template designed to be included or embedded within other EJS templates.
 A common use case for partials is for components like navigation bars, which are typically consistent across different pages of an app.

 The code for the navbar of an app is likely to remain the same regardless of what page the user is navigating to, so being able to write the code once and reuse it on each page is very handy!

+> 📚 A *partial* is an EJS template designed to be included or embedded within other EJS templates.

 To demonstrate the power and utility of partials, we will create and render a navbar partial for our application.

 ## Creating a partial template